WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 ![DX FT8 INTRO](https://github.com/user-attachments/assets/408df1d6-2f16-4091-8fff-48c7fffb95d2)

+DX FT8 TRANSCEIVER PROJECT is a collaboration of Charles(Charley)Hills, W5BAA and Barbaros(Barb)Asuroglu, WB2CBA.

+DX FT8 Project is brain child of Charles(Charley)Hill, W5BAA.
+Charley designed and build various versions of GUI based FT8 Transceivers over the years.

+I was lucky enough to collaborate with Charley on 3 different versions of GUI FT8 Transceiver.

+DX FT8 is the end product of culmination of all that experience we gained from previous versions.

+I can't thank enough Charley for his excellent GUI FT8 Firmware and his perseverance to create a standalone FT8 TABLET Transceiver.

+It's a pleasure for me to collaborate with Charley,W5BAA, on hardware side, RF design and PCB design of DX FT8 Transceiver.

+DX FT8 is an OPEN SOURCE PROJECT.

 DX FT8 is a FT8 Digital mode capable HF QRPp GUI (Graphical User Interface) based multiband Transceiver.

-DX FT8 is an OPEN SOURCE PROJECT.

 DX FT8 is abreviation for Digital Xceiver for FT8.